 Skip to main content

-How I Built a 4,000-Line Production Trading Bot With Claude Code
+How I Built a 36,000-Line Production Trading Bot With Claude Code

-How I Built a 4,000-Line Production Trading Bot With Claude Code
+How I Built a 36,000-Line Production Trading Bot With Claude Code

-I finished Polyphemus in 6 weeks.
-It’s a fully autonomous Polymarket trading bot.
-4,000+ lines, Kelly Criterion position sizing, real money on the line.
-I couldn’t have shipped it without Claude Code.
-I also wasted $340 in one month using it wrong before I figured out what actually works.
+I finished the first version of Polyphemus in 6 weeks.
+Fully autonomous Polymarket trading bot.
+4,000+ lines, real money on the line.
+Couldn’t have shipped it without Claude Code.
+I also wasted $340 in one month using it wrong.

 Every Claude Code guide starts with CLAUDE.md tips.
 Not wrong, just backwards.